cliffordsnow/ogr2osm/Readme.md

 ogr2osm.py
 ==========

-A tool for converting ogr-readable files like shapefiles into .osm data
+A tool upgraded for use with python3 for converting ogr-readable files like shapefiles into .osm data

 Installation